#C

 return 0;

-: Places the rank of the calling process in the team into the variable pointed to byrank
+MPI_Comm_size(MPI_COMM_WORLD, int *size): Places the number of processes in the team into the variable pointed to bysizeMPI_Comm_rank(MPI_COMM_WORLD, int *rank): Places the rank of the calling process in the team into the variable pointed to byrank.

 mpicc hello_processes.c -o hello_processes